vcuspinera/Banxico_SIE_API_guide/README.md

 <br>

-Additionally, I have created a customed support function that can be found in the __src__ folder of this repo, for helping analysts and researchers to easily explore the time series:
+Additionally, I have created a custom support function that can be found in the __src__ folder of this repo, to help Analysts and Researchers to easily explore the time series:

-- `sie_function` - when giving the names of the code of different series, prints a plot of the series and metadata, and returns [tidy data](https://www.jstatsoft.org/article/view/v059i10) in data.frame format of the requested series.
+- `sie_function` - when giving the names of the code of different series, it automatically prints and saves the plot of this series, prints the metadata, and returns the data in a [tidy format](https://www.jstatsoft.org/article/view/v059i10) frame format.

+To complement this effort, I built a [Dashboard](##Dashboard) that focus on Mexican Banknotes and Coins exploring currency time series from SIE API with the option of saving the database of the selected series, in wide or tidy format.

 ## Usage

-To show the usage of the SIE API with `siebanxicor` R-package, we will go through an example using the time series for the of the __Annual counterfeit domestic banknotes detected for the current denomination in circulation__: 20, 50, 100, 200, 500 and 1000 pesos  (series __SM1249__, __SM1250__, __SM1251__, __SM1252__, __SM1253__, __SM1254__).
+To show the usage of the SIE API with `siebanxicor` R package, we will go through an example using the time series for the of the __Annual counterfeit domestic banknotes detected for the current denomination in circulation__: 20, 50, 100, 200, 500 and 1000 pesos  (series __SM1249__, __SM1250__, __SM1251__, __SM1252__, __SM1253__, __SM1254__).

 [⭐️ Click here](https://www.banxico.org.mx/SieAPIRest/service/v1/doc/catalogoSeries?locale=en) to look for the complete catalogue of the SIE's time series published by Banco de Mexico.

+### Utility functions of `siebanxicor`

 #### 1. Load library